oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

 3. Download [git](http://git-scm.com/download/mac), then run the package and follow instructions.
 This allows you to store the source in version control.

 4. Set up a virtual environment (virtualenv) for your Oppia dependencies.
 This ensures that conflicting versions of Python, pip, or any Python modules on your machine do not result in installation issues.
-In `opensource/` run:
+In **the `opensource/` folder** (the parent directory of oppia/) run:

     ```
     pip2 install virtualenv